-NHS England have the right to extract data from your medical records.
-We need to make sure that you know this is, and the choices you have.
+NHS England has the right to extract data from your medical records.
+We need to make sure that you know what this is, and the choices you have.

 There are changes occurring in how we protect the confidential and personal information that we record in your medical records.
 The changes make it a legal obligation for us to share your information.
 The proposed benefits of sharing identifiable data are to help to plan and monitor effective patient services, especially where patients receive care from several different organisations.

 Once your information has been taken from different health organisations (GP practices, hospitals, mental health trusts) it will then be linked together to produce a complete record about you.
 This information will be stored on national secure servers and will be managed by the Health & Social Care Information Centre (HSCIS).
 Although access to information will be strictly controlled, the HSCIC is planning to share this information with other organisations both NHS and private.
 The HSCIC will decide what information they will share and who they share this information with.

 If you are happy for NHS England to direct the HSCIC to extract, store and manage/use your information then you need do nothing as the information will be automatically taken from your GP’s computer system.

 If you do not wish your information to be extracted then you must inform your GP practice who will then block the uploading of your information to the HSCIC.
 Please download and fill out this form and return it to Old Hall Surgery